cloudflare/cloudflare-docs/content/workers/platform/sites/start-from-worker.md

 ---
-order: 2
 pcx-content-type: how-to
+title: Start from worker
+weight: 3
 ---

 # Start from worker

-Workers Sites require [Wrangler](https://github.com/cloudflare/wrangler) — make sure to use the [latest version](/cli-wrangler/install-update#update).
+Workers Sites require [Wrangler](https://github.com/cloudflare/wrangler) — make sure to use the [latest version](/workers/cli-wrangler/install-update/#update).

 If you have a pre-existing Worker project, you can use Workers Sites to serve static assets to the Worker.
 To do so, follow these instructions: